table of contents

 If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on Health Guide are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis, or treatment.

-DHEA for women
+DHEA for women after menopause

 DHEA (dehydroepiandrosterone) side effects

 Erectile dysfunction (ED) is when an individual can’t get or maintain an erection sufficient for satisfying sex.
 Some people believe that DHEA may help manage ED.
 DHEA affects the level of testosterone, which plays a role in sexual health and erectile function.
 Some studies suggest that DHEA supplements can boost testosterone levels in men (Liu, 2013).

 A small study of 30 men with erectile dysfunction found that men with ED who took a daily DHEA supplement for six months experienced a significant improvement in their ability to achieve or maintain an erection compared to those who took a placebo (Reiter, 1999).

 However, a review of 10 studies found that while DHEA data for ED looked promising, many of the studies were small, and the results were not conclusive (El-Sakka, 2018).

 There are many other purported benefits of DHEA supplements.
 Let’s examine these and see which (if any) have scientific backing.

 People with obesity may be at higher risk for conditions like type 2 diabetes, high blood pressure, and heart disease.
 Data suggests that DHEA may be helpful for obesity in animals, but studies in people haven’t demonstrated the same results (Aoki, 2018).